Terms & Conditions

 You may apply to attend any number of 125 Events, but you acknowledge that places are limited and so you are not guaranteed a place at each 125 Event.
 The Membership Agreement also contains a limit on the number of individuals who may attend from your organisation.
 If the number of applications FT receives from your organisation exceeds this limit for any 125 Event then your organisation’s relationship manager will determine which applications should be put forward for the relevant 125 Event.
 Please advise us of any special access requirements at the time of submitting your application.

 We will notify you if your application to attend a 125 Event has been accepted.
-You agree that your name may be included on an attendee list which may be shared with other members of The 125.
-If you do not wish to be included on the list, please email Katie Litchfield, Head of Membership at firstname.lastname@example.org.
+You agree that your name, job title and company may be included on an attendee list which may be shared with other members of The 125.
+If you do not wish to be included on the list, please email Katie Litchfield, Executive Director, The 125 at email@example.com.

 If you are unable to attend a 125 Event for which you are registered, you must notify us as soon as reasonably practicable.
 We will consider applications from other Individual Members to attend in your place, however no other person will be permitted to do so.